Harry and His Bucket Full of Dinosaurs: Development

-Development for the series started in 2001, under the book's American title of Sammy and the Dinosaurs, as a co-production with Catalyst Entertainment and Gullane Entertainment, where the latter would have full distribution rights.
-By 2003, the then-merged CCI Entertainment ended their partnership with HIT Entertainment (who purchased Gullane back in October 2002) and re-acquiring its library.
-The series then was renamed to its original name, and was announced that CCI would co-produce the series with Collingwood O'Hare Entertainment.
+The series was initially announced in March 2001, under the book's North American title Sammy and the Dinosaurs, as a co-production with Catalyst Entertainment and Gullane Entertainment, where the latter would have full distribution rights.
+The show continued production after Catalyst's merger with Cambrium Entertainment into CCI Entertainment, and in 2003, after CCI re-acquired its library and stake from HIT Entertainment (who purchased Gullane back in October 2002), the series then was renamed to its original name and was announced that CCI Entertainment would co-produce the series with Collingwood O'Hare Entertainment.
+By June 2003, production for the series was announced to start in the Autumn, and that CCI Releasing would hold worldwide distribution rights.

-Episode list
+Broadcast and home media

+Initial broadcasters for the series were Teletoon (Canada), Playhouse Disney (British Pay TV), Discovery Kids (Latin America), and Super RTL (Germany), all of which co-commissioned the series.

+The initial run of broadcasters who acquired the series were France 5 (France), Nickelodeon (Australia Pay TV), YLE (Finland), NRK (Norway), SVT (Sweden), and TV2 (Denmark).
+This was followed up in May 2005 with Channel 5's Milkshake! block acquiring British free TV rights, and showing it in tandem with Playhouse Disney from October.
+In November, this was followed up with ABC (Australia Free TV), RaiSat (Italy), Cartoon Network (India), RTP (Portugal), RTÉ (Ireland), RTV (Slovenia), and E-Junior (Middle East) acquiring broadcast rights in the respective regions.
+On the same day, it was also announced that 2 Entertain had acquired home media rights to the series in the United Kingdom.

+Episodes

 Episode titles for season one are taken directly from the episodes.
 Episode titles for season two are taken from the official Harry and His Bucket Full of Dinosaurs website.
 There are a number of differences between the actual titles and the titles as listed on the website.
 In all episodes, the first words spoken by the dinosaurs or Harry are the title of the episode.